JAC-CS-Game-Programming-F25/project-labiba/README.md

 - Sister is gone
 - New NPC says that she was taken
 - This unlocks the arena area
-- Can choose to fight Corrupted Guardian (Boss 2, Anxiety)
+- Must fight Corrupted Guardian (Boss 2, Anxiety)

 SPECIAL SAVE PATH:
 If the player performs a hidden action earlier ( collecting the Pure Light Seeds before Fragment 2 and bringing it back to the sister), the sister does not get taken and the player skips Boss 2.